DalexKraus/e2e-git/README.md

-# M4: Integration of Encryption&Decryption and Git
+# M4: Integration of Encryption | Decryption and Git

 A command-line application that demonstrates how to use FIDO2 devices to derive HMAC secrets using the HMAC secret extension.